Sixteen Stone: Recording and background

-The seeds of the album were sown prior to Rossdale, previously of the band Midnight, first meeting future Bush bandmate Nigel Pulsford in 1991, when Rossdale wrote "Comedown", the first ever song he had written by himself, which would later reach Number 1 on the Billboard Alternative Airplay charts.
+The seeds of the album were sown prior to Rossdale, previously of the band Midnight, first meeting future Bush bandmate Nigel Pulsford in 1991, when Rossdale wrote "Comedown", the first song he had ever written by himself, which would later reach Number 1 on the Billboard Alternative Airplay charts.

 Sixteen Stone was recorded in 1994 at Westway Records in London, and produced by Clive Langer and Alan Winstanley.
 In 1999, Gavin Rossdale explained that the decision to have Langer produce the record was brought about by Langer simply being English, and by his work co-writing the song "Shipbuilding" with Elvis Costello.
 Rossdale initially wanted Steve Albini to work on Sixteen Stone.
 Albini would engineer the band's next album Razorblade Suitcase.
 Guitarist Nigel Pulsford told BBC Cymru Wales in 2009 that the decision to have Langer and Winstanley work on the record was due to sensitivities around the band sounding too American; Pulsford said "it became apparent that we had a definite American bent to our sound which is why we choose [Langer and Winstanley] to produce our first album in the hope that they would make us sound more British".
 The album was originally scheduled to be released in January 1995, but was released 2 months earlier as radio stations began playing "Everything Zen" and "Little Things".

 Guitarist Nigel Pulsford's father and Rossdale's stepfather died around the time the album was recorded.
 Sixteen Stone is dedicated to both.

 Some time prior to release, the band, known previously as Future Primitive, became known as Bush after Carson convinced the band that a shortened name would be more suitable for a CD.
 Prior to the name-change the song "Bomb" (which would later appear on the album) had been released as a single under the "Future Primitive" name, as had an untitled promo version of the album itself.
 David Carson designed the album artwork and packaging for the album.
 Sixteen Stone was delivered to Trauma Records in early April 1994, and released on 1 November that year through the label.
 Rossdale has stated that the reason Sixteen Stones release through Trauma was delayed was the label's distributor, Hollywood Records, opining that the record contained "no singles" and "no album tracks".